How to connect Alexa to your new smart TV

 Start using Alexa

 Don’t wait to hook up your Smart TV with Alexa.
-Although the setup process differs by TV, it’s relatively straightforward, and you get the benefits of using voice commands to make your watching experience even better.
+Although the setup process differs by TV, it’s relatively straightforward, and you get the benefits of using voice commands to improve your watching experience.

 - Hate your smart TV spying on you?
 You’ll have to pay more for a normal one